oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Project Description:**

 We would like to make it possible for teachers, tutors, and parents to support students who are using Oppia to learn.
-We are therefore planning to introduce Learner Groups, where a facilitator can provide recommendations and goals to help guide learners, and learners can optionally share their progress so that facilitators can provide them with additional support.
+We are therefore planning to introduce Learner Groups, a feature which allows facilitators to provide recommendations and goals to help guide learners, and which allows learners to optionally share their progress so that facilitators can provide them with additional support.

 The aim of this project is to add functionality for learning facilitators to guide and monitor a group of learners directly in the Oppia platform.
 Specifically, facilitators should be able to create learner groups and invite learners to join them, and learners should be able to sign up for these groups.
 Facilitators should be able to monitor the progress of learners in their learning group and identify opportunities to help them.

 This project should cover the following:

-* Allow facilitators to create, access, and manage their learning groups in a separate “Teacher Dashboard” that any user can access, but that users can specifically select as their home page in their account Preferences page.
+* Allow facilitators to create, access, and manage their learning groups in a new “Teacher Dashboard” that any user can access, but that users can specifically select as their home page in their account Preferences page.
-    * As part of this project, applicants should propose the design for this new dashboard.
 * Allow facilitators to create a learning group and its associated syllabus, and see the details of their learning group (as well as the list of individual learners and their progress).
-* Allow facilitators to invite learners to their learning group (via username), and these learners to join the learning group and set their sharing preferences.
-(For now, they’ll need to remember the URL or store it somewhere – adding a “learner groups” page to the learner dashboard is out of scope for this project.)
+* Allow facilitators to invite learners to their learning group (via username), and enable those learners to join the learning group and set their sharing preferences.
+(For now, learners would need to remember the URL or store it somewhere – adding a “learner groups” page to the learner dashboard is out of scope for this project.)
-* Allow learners to see their learning group homepage, which includes progress, preferences, and buttons to start practice question sessions and lessons (as recommended by the learning group facilitator through the syllabus).
+* Allow learners to see the homepage(s) for the learning group(s) they’ve joined, which includes progress, preferences, and buttons to start practice question sessions and lessons (as recommended by the facilitator through the learning group’s syllabus).

 **Size of this project:** large (~350 hours)

-**Potential Mentors:** @aks681
+**Potential Mentors:** @aks681, @kevintab95, @krishita30j

 **Knowledge/Skills Recommended:**

 * Knowledge and understanding of Python
 * Knowledge and understanding of TypeScript, Angular, HTML, and CSS